 “See if the lawyer has achieved verdicts,” Golomb adds.
 “Trying cases means they go to the wall for the client, and that person will ultimately get better settlements.”

 “Whoever you interview should answer your questions, and not just say ‘We will take care of it,’” says Gail Kelner.
 “If the client has a question, it’s important to give an answer.”

-Hey, who’s handling my case anyway?
+Hey, who’s handling my personal injury case anyway?